STMicroelectronics/trusted-firmware-m/docs/platform/stm/stm32mp257f_ev1/readme.rst

 .. tabs::

-   .. group-tab:: copro
+   .. group-tab:: A35-TD flavor

-      The M33 copro firmware can be loaded by cortex A35 with these commands
+      In A35-TDCID flavor, the Arm® Cortex®-M33 firmware can be loaded by Arm® Cortex®-A35 with these commands

       .. code:: bash